 The authorities have long expressed an intention to reduce the number of foreigners conducting religious activity in Belarus.
-Although the Russian Orthodox Church has a number of foreign clergy in Belarus, including its leader Metropolitan Pavel, the Catholic Church is the religious community most dependent on foreign religious personnel.
+Although the Russian Orthodox Church has a number of foreign clergy in Belarus, including its leader Metropolitan Pavel (a Russian citizen), the Catholic Church is the religious community most dependent on foreign religious personnel.
 However, Forum 18 notes that Catholic leaders have always been highly reluctant to discuss visa denials or denials of the compulsory state permission any foreigner needs to conduct religious activity in Belarus.

 The Pro-rector of Minsk's Baptist Theological Seminary, Yakov Timofeyev, pointed out that sometimes foreign professors they have invited, especially from the United States, are denied visas to Belarus.
 "We try not to make a problem out of it and look for other professors," he told Forum 18 on 26 January.
 He said they can invite foreigners for short seminars.